emartineznunez/AutoMeKin/docs/other.md

 ### Screening

+Here is a list of additional keywords that can be employed in the Screening section:

 {: .important }
 `tight_ts value`
 [`value` is one string: `yes` or `no`; default value: `yes`]
 `value` can be `yes`, in which case only first order saddles are considered, or `no` if we want to keep also higher order saddles.

 ### Kinetics

+Here is a list of additional keywords that can be employed in the Kinetics section:

 {: .important }
 `imin value`